-Debbie Neufeld, children’s minister at Grant Memorial Baptist Church in Winnipeg, Manitoba, tells how she develops team leaders from her 150 volunteers.
+Debbie Elkink, author and retired children’s minister in Alberta, tells how she develops team leaders from her 150 volunteers.

 “I depend very heavily on my team leaders to keep our children’s ministry going,” Debbie says.
 “They’re the ones who work closely with me in finding the right people to serve in their departments; they look after the needs of their staff and the kids and parents they minister to; they keep me aware of things that I need to know…I try to give the ministry away to them and tell them that the department is theirs to look after.

 “I try to meet monthly with my team leaders so we can connect and plan on a regular basis.
 But I have found this to be a hard commitment even for my dedicated workers, as they lead such busy lives today and have jobs and families as well…I feel it’s very important to keep in touch with my team leaders, even if it has to be on the phone, at least once every week or two.”

 It takes time to cultivate leaders among your volunteer teams.
 And it may not be easy to get into the habit of regular meetings with team leaders.
 But by spending time with your leaders, you encourage them to develop the same kind of relationship with their team members — volunteers who deserve the same level of time and attention but may not be able to get it from you.
 (There are only so many hours in a week!)

 With your children’s ministry vision statement in mind (preferably even in view!), each volunteer team should establish its goals.
 Team goals should include detailed, reachable objectives that advance your children’s ministry’s vision statement.

 Delineating clear roles provides greater ownership and enables people to excel in their areas of responsibility.
 Before assigning roles, team members should spend time getting to know each other.
 Understanding team members’ strengths, weaknesses, and personalities will help teams better determine who should fill which role.